alexwlchan/alexwlchan.net/src/_drafts/downloading-sqs-queues.md

 The docs tell us the response is a dict with a single key, "Messages", which contains the messages.
 If the queue is empty, so is the response.
-So we can extract the individual messages like so:
+So we can extract the individual messages like this:

 ```python
 try: